-We are sequestered closer together because of the threat of the Coronavirus.
+We have been sequestered closer together because of people’s reaction to the threat of Coronavirus.
 As a result our patience can be tested to the max.
 Little things become big things.
 Things that wouldn’t normally bother us, now bothers us.
 Our weaknesses come out to the forefront.

 We’ve heard different people talk about how their spouse “pushes their buttons.”
 And that may be true.
 Our spouse shouldn’t; but neither should we push theirs.
 We admit that sometimes we do.
 We shouldn’t, but our sin nature comes out in us and we give in.
 Do you?

 However, that’s not the only problem going on here.
 If we have “buttons” that can be pushed that can cause us to explode, doesn’t that reveal some weaknesses buried deep inside of us?
 And don’t you think that God wants to work on those weaknesses?
 We’re reminded of the scripture where Paul writes:

 “Three times I pleaded with the Lord about this, that it should leave me.
 But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.”
 (2 Corinthians 12:8-10)